itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-22-aws-autoscaling.md

 #### Prerequisite 1: Create/Choose Custom AMI

-If you haven’t created an AMI from one of your running EC2 instances, create one now, or click over to your AMIs page on the AWS Console to retrieve the AMI ID to be used as a template, and write it down.
-You’ll need an AMI ID later.
+If you haven't created an AMI from one of your running EC2 instances, create one now, or click over to your AMIs page on the AWS Console to retrieve the AMI ID to be used as a template, and write it down.
+You'll need an AMI ID later.
 Think of it as your autoscaling-instance-template.

 _Ps: If you already have a running EBS-backed instance, you can save this Amazon